woodser/monero-ts/docs/developer_guide/web_app_guide.md

 ## Overview

-This guide describes a quick and convenient method for configuring and hosting a monero-javascript web application server using the monero-javascript web application starter script.
-The guide also explains how to convert the offline wallet generator from [part 1 the getting started guide](https://moneroecosystem.org/monero-javascript/docs/developer-guide/getting_started.md)) into a web browser application.
+This guide describes a convenient method for configuring and hosting a monero-javascript web application server using the monero-javascript web application starter script.
+The guide also explains how to convert the offline wallet generator from [part 1 of the getting started guide](https://moneroecosystem.org/monero-javascript/docs/developer-guide/getting_started.md) into a web browser application.

 The guide is divided into three major sections:
 1. [Generating a monero-javascript web application project](generating-a-monero-javascript-web-application-project): A walkthrough of how to download and run the monero-javascript web application starter script, which automatically builds a functioning monero-javascript web application template and server.
-2. [Modifying the offline wallet generator to display in a browser](modifying_the_offline_wallet_generator_to_display_in_a_browser): Explains how to refactor the offline wallet generator to output wallet attributes to an html page rather than to the console.
+2. [Modifying the offline wallet generator to display in a browser](modifying_the_offline_wallet_generator_to_display_in_a_browser): Explains how to refactor the offline wallet generator to print wallet attributes to an html page rather than to the console.
 Experienced JavaScript web developers may be able to safely skip this section.
-3. [Porting the application to a custom server](porting_the_application_to_a_custom_server): a brief guide to serving the application to an existing server rather than running it on the built-in Python server.
+3. [Porting the application to a custom server](porting_the_application_to_a_custom_server): a brief guide to serving the application on a traditional server rather than the built-in Python server.

 ## Generating a monero-javascript web application project